Do You Really Need A Facebook Page To Grow Your Small Business

 Another Way to Get in Front of Customers

 It takes from 7 to fourteen times for your audience to recognize your brand, feel as if they know, like, and trust you enough to open their wallets and pay for something.
 A Facebook page is yet another way to brand yourself and to get in front of your customers where they are.
+FOR FREE.
+As small business owners, we have to use the resources we have at our fingertips.

 You Can Schedule Your Posts

-Scheduling your post is something you cannot do from a personal Facebook account. but you can schedule out Facebook and Instagram content through your Facebook business manager.
-If you are like me and you don’t like to spend a whole lot of time on social directly you should be batching your social media content and scheduling it to publish on your page throughout the week or even a month at a time.
+Scheduling your post is something you cannot do from a personal Facebook account.
+But you can schedule out Facebook and Instagram content through your Facebook business manager.
+If you are like me and you don’t like to spend a whole lot of time on social directly, you should be batching your social media content and scheduling it to publish on your page throughout the week or even a month at a time.
 This is not possible without a Facebook business page.

 small farmers office